bloominstituteoftechnology/node-api1-project/README.md

 - If the information about the _user_ is valid:

-  - save the new _user_ the the database.
+  - save the new _user_ to the database.
   - respond with HTTP status code `201` (Created).
   - return the newly created _user document_ including its id.